Profile Management

 6. **Global config** (lowest priority) — Fallback defaults

-When tdx needs an API key, it checks sources in this order:
+When tdx needs a credential, it checks sources in this order:

 **When no profile:**